2024 Flatiron Research Fellow Opportunities

 • Developing novel methods to address the multiscale problem in galaxy formation, such as star formation and the structure of the interstellar medium in the context of cosmological simulations, ram pressure stripping and mixing, and accretion onto and feedback from supermassive black holes.

-• Enabling more detailed connections between models, simulations and observations, particularly from new and upcoming facilities such as JWST and the Vera Rubin Telescope and making connections between different modeling techniques and across sub-fields in astrophysics as represented in the different groups at CCA.
+• Enabling more detailed connections between models, simulations, and observations, particularly from new and upcoming facilities such as JWST and the Vera Rubin Telescope, and making connections between different modeling techniques and across sub-fields in Astrophysics as represented in the different groups at CCA.

 • Studying the physics of interstellar and intergalactic gas and plasmas and their role in galaxy evolution as a whole.
 This includes gas phase structure and turbulence, flows of gas and cosmic rays within and around galaxies, and the nature of the CGM around the MW and other galaxies.

-• Contact Person: Rachel Somerville, [email protected]
+• Contact Person: Rachel Somerville, [email protected]g

 Other Funding Opportunities